PEM--/asv-la-soiree/devops.md

 docker run -ti -P docker_db

 # In BASH
-# Delete all containers
+# Delete all stopped containers
 docker rm $(docker ps -a -q)
-# Delete all images
+# Delete all images that are not being used in a running container
 docker rmi $(docker images -q)

 # In Fish
-# Delete all containers
+# Delete all stopped containers
 docker rm (docker ps -a -q)
-# Delete all images
+# Delete all images that are not being used in a running container
 docker rmi (docker images -q)
 ```